-The Cage – Director Statement
+The Cage – Short Statement About the Locations

 These efforts of art-washing in Israel are often used to portray the Palestinians as ‘backward’ (homophobic for example) and to present the Israeli occupation as ‘forward’.
 I was familiar with it from the time I was touring with the last film I shot in Israel, in 2007.
 It was a queer film about a guy in Tel Aviv and it fit the image Israel was working hard to mold for itself.
 I was constantly receiving email invitations I politely ignored from Israeli consulates trying to ‘help me’ push my film’s distribution in the world because it helped them push the image of Israel they wanted to show the world.

 But Europe has been of course ‘art-washing’ its dirty secrets too in the last decades, covering up and subverting any potential criticism about its colonial, genocidal past and the lack of reparations thereof.” (-Lior Shamriz)